Mitchigamea: 17th century

 taken up their winter quarters in a fine Bay, where they await the Mitchigamea, — who are to come more than 60 leagues to winter there, and to form but one village with them."

 18th century

 The Quapaw drove the Michigamea north out of Arkansas by 1700.
 Along with the Chepoussa, with whom they eventually merged, they moved back into Illinois near the mouth of the Kaskaskia River.

 Their best-known chief was Agapit Chicagou.
-Benjamin Drake, writing about the incident decades later in 1848, records that the Mitchigamea, along with the other bands in the Illinois Confederation, had been attacked by a general confederation of the Sauk, Fox, Sioux, Chippewa, Ottawa, and Potawatomi, along with the Cherokee and Choctaw from the south.
+Benjamin Drake, writing about the incident decades later in 1848, records that the Mitchigamea, along with the other bands in the Illinois Confederation, had been attacked by a general confederation of the Sauk, Meskwaki, Sioux, Ojibwe, Odawa, and Potawatomi, along with the Cherokee and Choctaw from the south.
 The war continued for many years until the Illinois Confederation was destroyed.
 Firsthand accounts from the time period indicate that after being reduced, some of the Mitchigamea were absorbed by the Kaskaskia and the majority were absorbed by the Quapaw.
 The Sauk overran the primary Michigamea settlement in 1752.